janmonschke/treat-testcase/README.md

 ## Problem

-When running `TheProject`, I noticed that the theme styles are not applied to the external compoenents.
+When running `TheProject`, I noticed that the theme styles are not applied to the external components.
 They are only applied to the internal ones.

 green | red
 --- | ---